 Clutching the handgrip of her knife, she crept on tiptoes across the stone floor.
 Flattened against the wall, she squinted at the lever.

 Swallowing her fear, she tightened her grasp on her dagger.
 Only the Blackhalls held the key to this chamber.

 Tasara dried one damp palm, then the other, on her skirt.
 Could she stab someone?
 To protect her sister and brother, she would, by God.

 A click announced the lock giving way.

 Creaking on unoiled hinges, the door edged open, inch-by-cautious-inch, and as it did, the brutal sounds from below filtered into the chamber.
-Light from the corridor’s brackets illumined a sinister, black-clad form.
+Light from the passageway’s primitive torch-lit brackets illumined a sinister, black-clad form.